-Select the Object Snap Settings tool on the Object Snap toolbar to open the Drafting Settings window.
-Select the Clear All button to clear all previous Osnap settings.
+Right click the Object Snaps tool on the bottom of the screen and select Settings from the menu to bring up the Object Snaps tab in the Draft Settings window Select the Clear All button to clear all previous Osnap settings.
 Check the Intersection checkbox and press OK to close the window.
 Now the other Osnaps will not interfere with your ability to select a reference point.
 Feel free to change Osnap settings at key times in the drawing process, such as between major command functions like drawing lines and circles or when moving from drawing to dimensioning.

-Place the 1.50 aligned-dimension on the drawing selecting the intersection of two centerlines and positioning the dimension as shown in Figure 3.21.
+Select the Aligned Dimension tool by clicking the word Linear on the Dimension panel to open a drop-down menu.
+You can then select the Aligned Dimension tool.
+Place the 1.50 aligned-dimension on the drawing by selecting the intersection of two centerlines and positioning the dimension as shown in Figure 3.21.
 Next, place the 3.00 aligned-dimension on both 0.75 radius centerlines and position the 3.00 dimension text as shown in Figure 3.22.

-Figure 3.21 - 1st aligned dimension
+Figure $3.21 - 1^{st}$ aligned dimension

-Figure 3.22 - 2nd Aligned dimension
+Figure $3.22 - 2^{nd}$ aligned dimension